Tofutush/tofutush.github.io/blog/drafts/blog ideas.md

+---
+ideas:
   - from dogs to cats
   - accessibility
+  - chinese chemistry
+---